 Kolacz, J. & Porges, S. W. (2018).
 Chronic diffuse pain and functional gastrointestinal disorders after traumatic stress: Pathophysiology through a polyvagal perspective.
 Frontiers in Medicine, 5, 145.

 Cabrera, A.*, Kolacz, J.*, Pailhez, G., Bulbena-Cabre, A., Bulbena, A., & Porges, S. W. (2018).
 Assessing body awareness and autonomic reactivity: Factor structure and psychometric properties of the Body Perception Questionnaire-Short Form (BPQ-SF).
 International Journal of Methods in Psychiatric Research, 27(3), e1596.
 DOI: 10.1002/mpr.1596. [*Equal contribution]

-Kolacz, J., Lewis, G. F., & Porges, S. W. (in press).
+Kolacz, J., Lewis, G. F., & Porges, S. W. (2018).
 The integration of vocal communication and biobehavioral state regulation in mammals: A polyvagal hypothesis.
 In S. M. Brudzynski (Ed.)Handbook of Ultrasonic Vocalization.
 New York: Elsevier Press.

 Kolacz, J., Holochwost, S. J., Gariépy, J.-L., & Mills-Koonce, W. R. (2016).
 Patterns of joint parasympathetic, sympathetic, and adrenocortical activity and their associations with temperament in early childhood.
 Developmental Psychobiology, 58(8), 990-1001.